-One of the simplest breakfasts to throw together is a good-old yogurt and granola.
-We recommend a yogurt like siggi’s Icelandic skyr, which has between 15 and 17 grams of protein per 5.3-ounce container.
-Simply top with a handful of fresh berries of your choice, sprinkle on some low-sugar, whole-grain, nutty granola and you're ready to go!
+One of the simplest easy breakfast ideas to throw together is a good-old yogurt and granola.
+We recommend a yogurt like Siggi's Icelandic Skyr, which has between 15 and 17 grams of protein per 5.3-ounce container.
+Simply top with a handful of fresh berries of your choice, sprinkle on some low-sugar, whole-grain, nutty granola, and you're ready to go!

-If you're looking for a warm breakfast with at least 12 grams of protein and whole grains, scrambled eggs on toast is a sure-fire way to get it.
+If you're looking for a warm, easy breakfast idea with at least 12 grams of protein and whole grains, scrambled eggs on toast is a sure-fire way to get it.
 If you're feeling fancy, add some calcium-rich cheddar or goat cheese.

 Fig & Goat Cheese Toast

-Toast up some bread, slab on some goat cheese, sprinkle some cinnamon, layer with sliced figs, and top it all off with spiced honey.
+This is perhaps the easiest of all quick and easy breakfast recipes you can make: Toast up some bread, slab on some goat cheese, sprinkle some cinnamon, layer with sliced figs, and top it all off with spiced honey.
+(Yum!)

 For a veggie-filled breakfast, scramble two eggs in a bowl and season with salt and pepper.
 In a non-stick pan, add a pat of butter and saute mushrooms until lightly browned.
-Add spinach and cook until wilted, about 1 minute.
+Add spinach and cook until wilted.
 Pour in the scrambled eggs, top with feta or goat cheese, and cook until your preferred doneness.